How to Go Through Video Frame by Frame With VLC Media Player

 To play through a video frame by frame, you can press a hotkey.
-First, open a video by selecting Media > Open File; and then play the clip.
+First, open a video within VLC by selecting Media > Open File; and then play the clip.
 Now press the E key.
-When you do that, the video will pause at the frame it was at.
-Keep pressing the E key to go through each video frame one at a time.
+The video will pause.
+Now, every additional press of the E key will advance the video one frame.
+To start the video again, just hit the spacebar.

 E is the default hotkey for the Frame by frame option, but you can customize that keyboard shortcut and others.
 Click Tools > Preferences > Hotkeys to open a list of keyboard shortcuts as below.
 Then scroll down to Next frame on that window.
 Double-click that to open the window shown below.